 Easy Homemade Bruschetta Recipe

 With tomato season around the corner, it’s time for one of my favorite warm-weather appetizers: bruschetta!
-This easy recipe for homemade bruschetta is made with juicy ripe tomatoes, fresh basil, and zesty balsamic vinegar.
+This easy bruschetta recipe is made with juicy ripe tomatoes, fresh basil, and zesty balsamic vinegar.
 Piled on top of a crunchy toasted bread slice, what’s not to love?

 You’re going to be making this Italian-inspired bruschetta all season long.
 It’s full of summer-y flavor and super refreshing!
-Bruschetta is a perfect easy appetizer for casual dinners, summer cookouts, or parties.
+My Balsamic bruschetta is a perfect easy appetizer for casual dinners, summer cookouts, or parties.

 What is Bruschetta?

-Bruschetta is an Italian antipasto, traditionally made from bread that’s grilled, rubbed with fresh garlic, and then brushed with olive oil.
+Bruschetta is classic Italian appetizer/an Italian antipasto, traditionally made from bread that’s grilled, rubbed with fresh garlic, and then brushed with olive oil.
 Possibly the most common variation of bruschetta is the one we’re making today, with a topping of fresh diced tomatoes and herbs.

 - Garlic: Finely minced fresh garlic will impart better flavor into the bruschetta (compared to chopped garlic, for example).